reims2/reims2-docs/src/philscore.md

     ```

     - _The score gets improved by 0.5 if the cylinder delta is larger than 0.25, otherwise by 0.25_
-    - _The score gets improved slightly more (by an additonal of 0.05) if sphere delta matches cylinder delta_
+    - _The score gets improved slightly more (by an additional amount of 0.05) if sphere delta matches cylinder delta_
       :::

 3. Only if step 2 or 3 did not apply: **Improve** the score (by 0.12) if the spheres are equal and the cylinder delta is small (<= 0.75).